3Dimensions-NL/UnityTools/README.md

 ## Tools Overview

-### 1. **Core Functionality**
-- Reusable tools that integrate into development pipelines.
-- Unity-specific utilities that enhance workflows and productivity.

-### 2. **Utility Functions**
-- Provides developers with a collection of commonly used scripts and modules to reduce repetitive tasks.

-### 3. **Inspector Customization**
-- Extends the basic capabilities of Unity’s default inspector to simplify debugging and working with complex objects.

-### 4. **Debugging & Profiling**
-- Debugging helpers and profiling tools to track and optimize runtime performance.
+- Animation
+  - AnimationEvents script
+  - HumanAnimationController script (to help animate a character based on speed)
+- CSV reader
+- Level Design
+  - 2 object placement helper scripts (area and line based) that use ray-casting to align objects on a terrain for example.
+- Materials
+  - ModifyEmission script to edit a materials emission values at runtime
+- Scenario Creation
+  - A controller to manage all the scenario steps
+  - Object and Component activation scripts connected to scenario steps
+  - Trigger script to activate certain scenario steps
+- Text
+  - 2 TextMesh Pro animation script to simulate typing. (one for the standard TMP_Text object and the other for the TMP_InputField)
+- UI
+  - A CanvasSetInteractionCamera script for WorldSpace canvasses that need the current interaction camera.
+- Other Utilities
+  - GameObject helpers for activating and deactivating multiple objects
+  - LineHelper script to generate a LineRenderers positions
+  - LookAtCamera script for simple WorldSpace objects that need to point at the camera (texts for example)
+  - Screenshot script (also usable for exporting renders of multiple steps)
+  - SingleUnityLayer script to get a LayerMask from a single layer by index.

 ## Requirements

-The tools package has been built and tested in **Unity Editor 2022.3.55f1** with the **Built-In Render Pipeline**.
+The tools package has been built and tested in **Unity Editor 2022.3.55f1** with the **Universal Render Pipeline**.
 It has no external dependencies beyond Unity modules/packages.

 ## Supported Unity Modules